Sailias/bitcoin_payable/README.md

 **This gem will subscribe all the webhooks for you so you don't need to set anything on the server offering the webhooks.**

+#### `bitcoin/notifytransaction`
-`notifytransaction` will receive and store transactions that have zero confirmations, that is, that are still in the mempool.
+ This webhook endpoint will receive and store transactions that have zero confirmations, that is, that are still in the mempool.

+#### `last_block`
-`last_block` will be called every new block and will be used to process the pending payments and update the currency rate. **So if `config.allowwebhooks = true` there is no need to process the payments with `rake bitcoin_payable:process_payments` or `rake bitcoin_payable:update_rates_for_all_pairs`**.
+This webhook will be called every new block and will be used to process the pending payments and update the currency rate.

+When the webhooks are enabled here is no need to process the payments with `rake bitcoin_payable:process_payments` or `rake bitcoin_payable:update_rates_for_all_pairs`.
+Aditionally by calling this webhook the rates will be updated ever `config.auto_calculate_rate_every`